johnsc1/ccal-web/README.md

 * imbedding GIFs or videos of use of each tab on Github into the tutorial webpage
 * creating a video walkthrough which is either imbedded in the website or links to a video platform ex. vimeo, youtube

 #### Project Endings

-Digital preservation of this project has been considered in terms of link this resource.
+In accordance with recommendations on project endings, the tutorial website will remain in HTML/CSS, and future additions for interactivity should use plain Javascript instead of Javascript packages.
+This will support the digital preservation of the website, even if it is no longer maintained after a certain point.

+As of December 2022, the website and this repository remain maintained.